 “Together, these accomplishments have dramatically benefited California’s air quality and officials at the highest levels of California government have called diesel advancements a success story.

-“The gains in clean diesel technology are largely due to the regulations and standards created by the ARB and the U.S. Environmental Protection Agency (EPA) and have resulted in new diesel fuel, engines and equipment that today emit near zero emissions.
+“The gains in clean diesel technology are largely due to the regulations and standards created by the ARB and the U.S. Environmental Protection Agency (EPA) and have resulted in new diesel fuel, engines and equipment that today emit near zero emissions.”

-New Diesel Trucks and Buses Have Reduced NOx Emissions By 99%
+New Diesel Trucks and Buses Have Reduced NOx

 And PM Emissions By 98%

-Port of Los Angeles Has Seen Diesel Particulate Matter Decrease by 71%
+Port of Los Angeles Has Seen Diesel

-”While the World Health Organization chose to focus on retrospective studies of 50-year-old diesel engines, the Health Effects Institute, ARB, EPA, diesel engine manufacturers and others have studied and found post-2007 newer diesel engines are cleaner and emit even fewer emissions than anticipated.
+emissions from 7 to 3 percent in the South Coast Air Basin.”While the World Health Organization chose to focus on retrospective studies of 50-year-old diesel engines, the Health Effects Institute, ARB, EPA, diesel engine manufacturers and others have studied and found post-2007 newer diesel engines are cleaner and emit even fewer emissions than anticipated.
 As for adoption of this new technology, Mr. Pope says the problem is getting worse on the basis that growth in diesel truck use will offset the emissions gains from new technology diesel engines.
 That premise is faulty.
 It would take 60of today’s near-zero emission diesel trucks to equal the PM emissions from a single 1988 truck.

 “Recent data from R.L Polk and Diesel Technology Forum estimates suggest that, nationally, more than a third of all the trucks on the road today are 2007 or newer clean diesel technology, and California is very likely ahead of that.
 Sales of new heavy-duty clean diesel trucks are up by 20 percent over last year in large part because of the 5 percent gains in fuel economy from the new technology that not only translates into cost savings for truckers, but fewer emissions of greenhouse gases and near zero particulate and smog-forming emissions.